rhamenator/ai-scraping-defense/docs/internal_captcha.md

 # Internal CAPTCHA Service

-The project ships with a lightweight CAPTCHA implementation that can be used instead of Google reCAPTCHA or Cloudflare Turnstile.
+The project ships with a lightweight CAPTCHA implementation that can be used instead of Google reCAPTCHA or Turnstile-like service.
 The service presents a small math challenge and issues a signed token when solved.
 The Escalation Engine verifies this token via the `CAPTCHA_VERIFICATION_URL` setting.

 ## Endpoints